-If you’re looking for trusted home health agencies in Kansas City, KS and the surrounding areas, look no further than Hearts at Home In-Home Care.
+If you’re looking for trusted home care services, look no further than Hearts at Home In-Home Care.
 We help older adults increase cognitive function and overall health and wellbeing through personalized in-home care services that can include:

 - Providing transportation to outings, the gym, medical appointments, exercise classes, and more

 - Companionship to boost socialization and engage in mental-stimulating puzzles and games, conversations, exercising together, trying new hobbies and learning new skills together, and much more

 - Taking care of housekeeping and laundry chores, allowing seniors and their loved ones to spend high quality time together